TheEquus/equus-site/content/posts/csaw2021-serial/index.md

 ### key.sal
 First, we'll take a look at key.sal, and see what we can get.
 {{< img KeyObserve.png >}}
-There are only two channels to look at, and given that one channel (channel 0 in white) seems to have pretty consistent rises and falls, it's easy to say that this is the clock.
+There are only two channels to look at, and given that one channel (channel 0 in white) seems to have pretty consistent rises and falls, it's safe to say that this is the clock.
 Leaving channel 1 (the orange channel) to be the data channel we need to collect.
 Thankfully, figuring out which protocol could be used isn't too difficult given this information, and just a casual click through all the possible analysers Saleae provides, leads us to I2C being the best candidate for this capture.
 {{< img KeySettings.png >}}
 Here we have assigned our clock (SCL) to channel 0, and data (SDA) to channel 1.
 {{< img KeyAnalyse.png >}}
-Applying those settings gives us the following data.
+Applying those settings gives us the the above.
 {{< img I2CTI.png >}}
 Even though it's not strictly necessary to know much/anything about I2C, here's a great diagram from [Texas Instruments](https://www.ti.com/lit/an/slva704/slva704.pdf) that matches what we see in the capture.
 We can see that SCL is broken into groups of 9 periods (rise and fall of the clock), which matches to I2C's 8 bits of data, plus an acknowledge bit (each period of the clock transmits one bit).
 Looking at the output terminal of the analyser, we get the following information: